 For our Goat Yoga (GOGA) classes, we require the participants to be at least 13 years old and comfortable around animals.
 They will require parental consent on their Liability Waiver Agreement if under 19 years old.
 If you have a larger group attending, we also have a Group Liability Waiver that you can use instead of individual forms.
 All of our visitors should be able to make it through the entire class or activity, and we ask that no one wanders around the farm unless they are on a guided tour.

-For our public visiting hours, all other events or tours, any younger children must be closely supervised at all times, for both their safety and the safety of our animals.
+For our farm visits, all other events or tours, we are open to people of all ages.
+Any of our younger visitors must be closely supervised at all times, for both their safety and the safety of our animals.

 Will the goats poop?